sanger-pathogens/Artemis/ACT/README.md

 __Note for UNIX/Windows operating systems__: The Artemis tool suite requires Java version 1.8 to run.
 This must be installed first.

 __Note for MacOSX__: occasionally a browser decides to display the contents of the .dmg.gz archive file rather than downloading it.
-If this happens hold down the <control> key an\
-d click on the download link.
+If this happens hold down the <control> key and click on the download link.
 A popup menu should appear, containing several choices.
-One of the choices should be something like "Save Link As" (or perhaps "Download Link...", "\
-Save Link to Desktop", or a variation on this theme).
+One of the choices should be something like "Save Link As" (or perhaps "Download Link...", "Save Link to Desktop", or a variation on this theme).
 Select that option, and the archive file should be download correctly.

-__Note for Windows__: you may need to shift-click on this link to download the file.
-Also please ensure that after downloading this file is called "act.jar" with no other hidden \
-extensions.
-Some windows systems change the name so it looks like a zip file, if this happens then do not unzip it just rename it to "act.jar".

 ## Installation
 For installation instructions please see the [ACT manual](ftp://ftp.sanger.ac.uk/pub/resources/software/artemis/act.pdf).